 The Report of the work accomplished by the TSAG-RG-WPR (TD017) was presented by the Rapporteur, Ms Miho Naganuma, NEC Corporation.
-Report of this RG was approved <with modifications>.
+Report of this RG was approved.

 TD152-R1 represents the project plan to implement the action plan for the analysis of ITU-T study group restructuring.
-It was introduced by the RG-WPR Rapporteur and agreed <after clarifying few issues>.
+It was introduced and agreed.

 The RG-WPR produced an outgoing Liaison Statement (on a progress report on the analysis of ITU-T study group restructuring) that may be found in TD165.
 The text was agreed for dispatching.